Gulshan-e-Hadeed: Demography

 percent population is Sindhi.
-Population of Gulshan-e-Hadeed has been growing due to heavy immigration from interior Sindh.
 Over 98 percent of the population is Muslim with small Christian and Hindu minority.
 Along with several mosques, Gulshan-e-Hadeed also has a church and a temple for its Christian and Hindu residents.
 The area is often considered as the most peaceful in the city with respect to law and order situation mainly because of being remote from the other towns of the city.
-Muhammad Ali a football player of H.U.F.C Football Youth Club lived in Gulshan-e-Hadeed.